 What is the Laissez Fair Vintage Market?

-Laissez Fair is a tri-annual vintage market held in Austin, TX.
+Laissez Fair is a bi-annual vintage market held in Austin, TX.
 This event is designed specifically to give vintage sellers an opportunity to connect directly with their ideal customer.
-We work to put together a variety of vendors to offer customers a wide breadth of vintage styles.
+We strive to include a variety of vendors who offer customers a wide breadth of vintage styles.
 This event is heavily promoted to shoppers who truly love vintage goods in order to give everyone the best market experience possible!

 What are the requirements to be a Laissez Fair vendor?

 To be a vendor you MUST sell vintage goods.
 90% of your inventory being sold must be vintage.

 Examples: Vintage clothing, accessories, jewelry, records, home decor and furniture (secondhand or re-purposed).

 Our Spring market is on Sunday, April 28th, 2019 from 11AM - 4PM at Native Hostels.

 How do I apply to be a vendor?

 Vendor applications for our Fall 2019 market are now closed.